MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ## Basic Container Management with PowerShell

 This first example will walk through the basics of creating and removing Windows Server Containers and Windows Server Container Images with PowerShell.
+You can find the available container cmdlets using `Get-Command -Module Containers`.

 ### Step 1 - Create a New Container